 Susan Simon is the author of The Light in a Dark Cellar from Confronting Devastation: Memoirs of Holocaust Survivors from Hungary.

-Maxwell Smart was born in Buczacz, Poland (now Ukraine), in 1930.
+Maxwell Smart was born in Prague, Czechoslovakia (now Czech Republic), in 1930.
 After surviving the Holocaust on his own, seventeen-year-old Maxwell immigrated to Canada in 1948 through the War Orphans Project.
 Since his arrival in Canada, Maxwell has lived in Montreal, where he has become a successful painter, opening his own art gallery in 2006.

 Maxwell Smart is the author of Chaos to Canvas .